-Jonnie is from Brooklyn Center, moved to this side in high school, and lives in Cottage Grove now.
+Jonnie is from Brooklyn Center, moved to this side with her folks during her high school years, and lives in Cottage Grove now.
 She has a dog, too, a German Shorthaired Pointer named Tucker.
 She’s also got two children, 5 and 3.

 As we speak that day, Shannon’s parents are watching Beckett.